John Segrue: Vienna and the Incident in Leopoldstadt

 Undeterred, Segrue resumed his work as special correspondent from the Austrian capital, but his relative safety in Vienna was short-lived.
 The annexation of Austria on 13 March 1938 led to Segrue’s once again incurring the wrath of the Nazi party.
 In his book, ‘First with the Truth: Newspapermen in Action,’ Egon Larsen recounts the story of the time S.S. officials stormed into Segrue’s room and compelled him to compose a pro-Hitler message to send to the News Chronicle, insisting that it be in German (so they could understand exactly what he was writing), whilst threatening him with their weapons.
 However, they could not force the newspaper to publish Segrue’s coerced message.

 The new administration also placed significant pressure upon the British legation in Vienna to intervene, in an attempt to prevent Segrue from publishing more of his highly critical articles.
 The British official, who was tasked with relaying the message from the Viennese diplomatic office to Segrue, pleaded with him to “tone down his approach because it was embarrassing in 'a delicate situation.'”
 Segrue refused categorically, ensuring he was within earshot of his son, Tim, who was visiting from boarding school in England.
+When Segrue’s son, Brian, visited his father, Segrue requested that he accompany an elderly Jewish journalist, Ernst Klein, to the train taking him out of Austria, instructing Brian to speak very loudly in English to Klein in an effort to provide him with some form of protection.